 Till now we have seen how to set up the environment to write, compile and execute code along with a simple Hello program.

-If you want to write the above code snippet for iOS platform, then you have to import UIKit and the program structure will have sligh changes in it and will look like this:
+If you want to write the above code snippet for the iOS platform, then you have to import UIKit and the program structure will have slight changes in it and will look like this:

 import UIKit var str = "Hello W3schools" println(str)

-Import statement in Swift is used to import any objective-C framework or library directly within your Swift program.
+An import statement in Swift is used to import any Objective-C framework or library directly within your Swift program.
 Swift programmers can also add C and C++ into Swift applications.

-NOTE: Like other programming languages like C, Java etc, Swift does not require any semicolon after each statement.
-But it is optional and if programmers uses semi colon after every statement, the compiler does not show any error message.
+NOTE: Like other programming languages like C, Java, etc., Swift does not require any semicolon after each statement.
+But it is optional, and if programmers use a semicolon after every statement, the compiler does not show any error message.